VladimirGromyko/crm-system-nuxt/README.md

 # Getting Started

-Open [Nuxt 3 documentation](https://crm-system-nuxt-zeta.vercel.app) with your browser to see the result.
+Open [Deploy on Vercel](https://crm-system-nuxt-zeta.vercel.app) with your browser to see the result.